dwyl/technical-glossary/README.md

 # Technical Glossary

-This glossary is ever-evolving and relies on the contributions of people like _you_ for new word suggestions ❤️. <br />
+This glossary is ever-evolving and relies on contributions <br />
+from people like _you_
+for improvements and new word/term suggestions ❤️. <br />
-If you don't find the technical term you would like a definition for, please create an issue:
+If you don't find the technical term you you are searching for, <br />
+please create an issue:
 [github.com/dwyl/technical-glossary/issues/](https://github.com/dwyl/technical-glossary/issues/new)